dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 own nothing and you'll be happy."
 The sign on the other side says:
 "You'll own bitcoin, and you'll be the best version of yourself."

-{% include image.html name="split-stack-sats-vs-debt-slavery.png" %}
+{% include image.html name="split-stack-sats-vs-debt-slavery.png" caption="The choice is yours." %}

 Bitcoin has the power to bring out the best version of yourself because the incentives of Bitcoin are set up in favor of mutual improvement.
 On